codefuse-ai/codefuse-devops-eval/README.md

   ]
 }
 ```
-Each sub category consists of two splits: dev and test.
-The dev set per sub category consists of five exemplars with explanations for few-shot evaluation.
+Each subcategory consists of two splits: dev and test.
+The dev set per subcategory consists of five exemplars with explanations for few-shot evaluation.
 And the test set is for model evaluation.
 Labels on the test split are also released.

 Below is a dev example from 'version control':